Henry Naylor: Plays

 Naylor has written and directed award-winning plays for the Edinburgh Fringe, usually playing in The Gilded Balloon Teviot.
 Finding Bin Laden (2003) was a satire about media representation of the 2003 Invasion of Iraq, which also featured co-producer Sam Maynard's documentary photography.

 Hunting Diana, his 2004 Fringe offering, was about conspiracy theories surrounding the death of Diana, Princess of Wales.

 In 2007 he directed Sarah Kendall's Fringe show My Very First Kidnapping.

 In 2014 he wrote his first drama-tragedy, The Collector, which won one of the leading awards at the Edinburgh Festival, the Fringe First.
 Set in an Iraqi gaol during the occupation of Iraq in 2003, the play attacked brutality on both sides of the conflict.
 The show transferred off-London's West End and played a sell-out season at the Arcola Theatre in November 2014 to critical acclaim.
 In autumn of 2016, the show will be going on an extensive 3-month tour of the UK.

 In 2015, he premiered the second part of his Arabian Nightmares - Echoes.
 Opening at the Gilded Balloon, it won the Spirit of the Fringe Award at Edinburgh.
 Exploring the surprising parallels between the Jihadi adventurers of today and early Victorian pioneers, the play was a provocative and brutal examination of colonialism, and the resonances of history.
 Echoes received many highly favourable reviews, including one from The Guardian's lead critic Mark Lawson, who described it as a "hugely impressive play".
 The play transferred both off-West End and off-Broadway - to the Arcola Theatre in London (November 2015) and the 59e59 Theater in New York (April 2016).
 Its world tour commenced in early 2016, and at the world's second-largest fringe - Adelaide - the show became one of the most decorated at the festival's history, winning five major fringe awards, including for Best Theatre, Critics' Choice and Pick of the Fringe.
 Again, it scored five-star reviews.
 In 2016 Naylor was due to premiere the third instalment of the Arabian Nightmares at the Gilded Balloon - its working title being Angel.

+Naylor's latest play, Monstering the Rocketman - a retelling of the legal battle between Elton John and The Sun newspaper in the 1980s - premiered at the Gilded Balloon in Edinburgh in summer 2025 before transferring to London's Arcola Theatre in early 2026.